affiliate disclosure

 Cloudways is more open about its base server setup.

-Cloudways also deploys Object Cache Pro (a database and backend cache plugin) freely with your WordPress installation.
+Cloudways also deploys Object Cache Pro (a database and backend caching plugin) for free with your WordPress installation.
 However, it costs $95 monthly if you purchase it directly from the developer’s website.

 In contrast, Kinsta charges $100 monthly for the Redis add-on, which is less performance-effective than Object Cache Pro.

-One of the advantages of Kinsta over Cloudways is the integrated CDN from Cloudflare, which is free for all Kinsta sites.
-Cloudways charges an extra $4.99/month for its Cloudways Enterprise solution.
+One of the advantages of Kinsta over Cloudways is its integrated Cloudflare CDN, which is free for all Kinsta sites.
+Cloudways charges an extra $4.99/month for its Cloudflare Enterprise solution add-on.
 There’s a reduced price if you host more than 5 sites.

 Cloudways's Cloudflare CDN details

-Cloudways offers 100GB of bandwidth monthly, while Kinsta’s Single 35k plan (the basic plan) offers 125 GB CDN bandwidth monthly.
+Cloudways offers 100GB of monthly bandwidth, while Kinsta’s Single 35k plan (the basic plan) offers 125 GB of CDN bandwidth monthly.
 Higher Kinsta plans offer more bandwidth limits.

-However, it is unclear if the Kinsta CDN is actually Cloudflare’s “Enterprise solution” or a fine-tuned package with several key features missing.
+However, it is unclear whether the Kinsta CDN is actually Cloudflare’s “Enterprise solution” or a fine-tuned package missing several key features.
 Cloudways is open about its Cloudflare Enterprise integration features.
 You can see what’s available on your Cloudflare settings.

 I searched the Kinsta website for verification.
 I couldn’t find the word Cloudflare followed by Enterprise to the Kinsta + Cloudflare partnership.
 The best I could find was Cloudflare Integration, which typically didn’t signify the enterprise add-on features from Cloudflare.